mike-sorokin/extreme-startup/README.md

 # Extreme Restartup

-## How to run
+## User guide
 If you are simply wanting to play Extreme (Re)Startup, go to https://extreme-restartup.fly.dev/.
+Hopefully it's up when you navigate to it!
 ### Docker
 Run this if you just want to run it locally.
+This will 99.99% work if you have [Docker installed](https://docs.docker.com/engine/install/)
 ```
 docker build -t se-xp .
 docker run -i -t -p80:5000 se-xp
 ```
 The server should be live on localhost.
 ### Manual
-Run this if you want to see live changes as you are developing code.
+Run this if you don't want to install Docker (for whatever reason).
 ```
+# Starting from project root folder
 # Build static files
 cd frontend
 npm ci